 There are many risk factors for infectious arthritis.
 Most children who develop infectious arthritis do not have identified risk factors.

 Use of needles to inject drugs

-Behaviors that increase risk of sexually transmitted diseases Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more (such as sex with multiple partners and without use of condoms)
+Behaviors that increase risk of sexually transmitted infections Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more (such as sex with multiple partners and without use of condoms)

 Disorders that cause ongoing joint damage (including rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
 Arthritis due to damage of joint... read more , and arthritis caused by injury)